tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note: For a given Diffie-Hellman group, the padding results in all public keys having the same length.

+Peers SHOULD validate each other's public key Y by ensuring that 1 < Y
+< p-1.
+This check ensures that the remote peer is properly behaved and
+isn't forcing the local system into a small subgroup.

 #### ECDHE Parameters {#ecdhe-param}

 ECDHE parameters for both clients and servers are encoded in the